top of page

 There are many ardent fans of Agatha Christie and cricket - just not commonly in the same group.
 Both groups also have a robust and thriving collectors market - many participants quite fervent in their passion!
-However, there are a few places where these worlds overlap.
+However, there are few places where these worlds overlap.

 Agatha Christie (nee Miller) enjoyed the game throughout her life, but her interest began at a young age.
 Her father, Frederick Miller, was a member of the Barton Cricket Club in Torquay.
 Not only was he a player, but often scored for the team and also served as club President for many years.
 Agatha usually accompanied her father on Saturday mornings during the cricket season to watch him play or just sit at the table and score the matches.